 The young woman who wrote it looked beautiful and healthy when I met her, at an ADHD conference years ago.
 But she was suffering with a dark secret.
 When you finish reading her story, read the comments.
 They are heartbreaking—to anyone who has a heart.

 ADHD-Specific Research On Nicotine

 Going back to 1996, I found a bit of specific research on ADHD and nicotine: Nicotine effects on adults with attention-deficit/hyperactivity disorder.

 “Several lines of evidence,” it began, “suggest that nicotine may be useful in treating the symptoms of Attention-Deficit/Hyperactivity Disorder (ADHD).”

 By the mid-2000s, interest was picking up.
-Excerpted here is a 2008 Reuters article (“ADHD tied to more severe nicotine dependence”); it reports on a study from prominent ADHD researcher Tim Wilens, MD:
+Excerpted below is a 2008 Reuters article (“ADHD tied to more severe nicotine dependence”).
+It reports on a study from prominent ADHD researcher Tim Wilens, MD:

 Young people with attention-deficit hyperactivity disorder (ADHD) may be particularly vulnerable to serious nicotine addiction if they start smoking, a new study suggests.